Kawaboongawa/WEWOR/README.md

 # (Wildlife and Enhanced Water OpenGl Renderer (WEWOR)

-WEWOR is a we tried to get the most realistic water rendering we could using openGL.
+WEWOR aims to get the best water rendering possible using openGL.
-To ensure our rendering is giving good result, we implemented a terrain generated with an height-map, a skybox that we can switch dynamically and the water surface.
+To ensure our rendering is giving good result, we implemented a terrain generated with an height-map, a skybox that we can switch dynamically and the water surface rendering.

 We used modern water rendering techniques such as reflection/refraction, a DuDv map, Fresnel coefficient and water depth.